zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 Not much going on here!
 All we're doing is extending the `BookSearchComponent`, reusing it's template and styles, and providing our new `BookSearchWorkerService` instead of the default `BookSearchService`.

-Now in our `app.component.html` template we can insert this new service:
+Now in our `app.component.html` template we can insert this new component:

 ```html
 <!-- src/app/app.component.html -->